Platform considerations for GDPR readiness

 Article 17 of the GDPR states that data subjects have the right to request that their personal data is removed from the systems of controllers and processors, without undue delay.
 Implement appropriate controls and tools to satisfy this right.

-IBM Cloud Pak for Watson AIOps does not require any special method for data deletion.
+Instana does not require any special method for data deletion.

 Regularly test, assess, and evaluate the effectiveness of your technical and organizational measures to comply with GDPR.
 These measures should include ongoing privacy assessments, threat modeling, centralized security logging, and monitoring, among others.